More on the Shrunken Quad

 However, not just any old piston trimmer will do.
 The easiest ones to find are the kind that look like an open ceramic tube about a half inch long with plating on inside and outside.
 A screw with rather coarse thread goes in and out.
 Builders have discovered that these don't work either, probably because the adjustment is still too coarse.

-The correct ones to use are about 1/4 inch in diameter and 1/2 inch long, completely enclosed in ceramic and brass.
+The correct ones to use are about 1/4 inch in diameter and 1/2 inch long, completely enclosed in ceramic and brass, as in the photo below.
 They have a constant-torque drive with very fine thread.
 It takes 11 turns of the tuning tool to cover the the full capacitance range on the ones I use.
 The piston and bellows are internal and the whole thing is sealed, so moisture/water won't upset the tuning.

 Q: Where can I get the right piston trimmer capacitors?